 1. Homemade Chicken Dinner for Dogs

 Dogs love chicken, and it can be an easy meat ingredient to use for homemade dog meals.
-While you can swap out some of the vegetables in this recipes, avoid onions and if you use carrots cook them well.
+While you can swap out some of the vegetables in this recipe, avoid onions, and if you use carrots cook them well.
 Carrots can be hard for dogs to digest.

 While you can grind up the meats in any of these recipes, you don’t have to.
 You can also just dice up meat, into smaller bites.